DinoChiesa/ApiLoadGen/README.md

 run3.js

-shows how to retrieve the job model and then run it.
+shows how to retrieve the all the stored jobs, and then run each one.